-The Carol R. Brown Creative Achievement Awards are a component of the Investing in Professional Artists: The Pittsburgh Region Artists Program, sponsored by The Heinz Endowments and The Pittsburgh Foundation.
+The Carol R. Brown Creative Achievement Awards are co-sponsored by The Heinz Endowments and The Pittsburgh Foundation.
 The program is guided by a shared belief in artistic excellence, creative development and the need for continuous career advancement.

 Professional artists who have their primary residence in the following counties are eligible for nomination: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Mercer, Somerset, Venango, Washington and Westmoreland.